-How does Elder Financial Abuse and Undue Influence occur?
+How does Senior Elder Financial Abuse and Undue Influence occur?

 Is there a Law against elder financial abuse?
 The answer is a definite YES!
-It's called Undue Influence.
-This Law was judicially introduced about 100 years ago to effectively deal with elders being taken advantage of, and it's almost always the key theme in financial abuse cases.
-There is no precise version of Undue Influence, but there are many different examples, we've included in the following two Links to recent cases and media interviews, plus a few descriptions of how it can occur.
+One of the laws in Australia is called Undue Influence.
+Judicially introduced about 100 years ago to effectively deal with senior elders being taken advantage of, and it's almost always the key theme in financial abuse cases.
+There is no precise version of Undue Influence, but there are many different examples in the descriptions below of how it can occur.

 Of the numerous examples, several possible descriptions follow: